Also called H, hammer, harry, slow, smack

 - Social problems including relationship issues, financial problems, impacts on study or work and legal problems

-The best option for people who are dependent on heroin is opioid treatment which should be discussed with your GP or local alcohol and drug treatment service.
+The best option for people who are dependent on heroin is opioid treatment which should be discussed with your doctor or local alcohol and drug treatment service.
 Withdrawal symptoms may be unpleasant, but will lessen over time.
 Withdrawal symptoms include diarrhoea, stomach and leg cramps, nausea, sweats and chills, increased heart rate, low mood, anxiety, irritability, poor sleep and cravings.

 Using heroin while pregnant is linked to higher rates of miscarriage, premature birth, birth defects and other complications.
 Regular heroin use throughout pregnancy can cause the new born baby to experience withdrawal symptoms.
-For people who are concerned about their heroin use while pregnant or breastfeeding should talk to their doctor or health professional.
+For people who are concerned about their heroin use while pregnant or breastfeeding, it is important to talk to your doctor or health professional.

 Adis 24/7 Alcohol and Drug Support is a 24 hour, 7 day a week confidential support service for people in Queensland with alcohol and other drug concerns, their families and health professionals.